A decrease in housing supply, coupled with high demand for houses during the crisis, has pushed housing prices up

 Buyers are accelerating purchase plans or considering homeownership for the first time, rushing to get more living space as many Americans anticipate working from home for a while.
 Many potential sellers, meanwhile, are keeping their homes off the market for pandemic-related reasons.

-The combined effect has created an extreme drought of previously owned homes for sale.
 At the end of July, there were 1.3 million single-family existing homes for sale, the lowest count for any July in data going back to 1982, according to the National Association of Realtors.
 In the week ended Sept.
 12, total for-sale inventory was down 29.4% from a year earlier at the lowest level since at least late 2017, Zillow Group Inc. said.

 The shortage has pushed home prices higher, stretching the budgets of many middle-class and first-time home buyers.
 The median existing-home price crossed above $300,000 for the first time ever in July, up 8.5% from a year earlier, according to NAR.
-Existing home sales and inventory figures for August come out on Tuesday.

-This same attitude is also often displayed by legislators.
-When it comes to solving the affordable housing crisis, legislators most often exclusively suggest increased funding or rent control.
 What they seem to ignore, however, is that the housing market is like that of any other goods.
-If housing supply falls down to a level lower than that of demand, prices are going to go high, and vice versa.
-And the current rise in housing prices due to the downward covid-19 induced supply shock is a testament to that phenomenon.
-The housing market, as it turns out, is not immune to the laws of demand and supply.
+If the housing supply falls down to a level lower than that of demand, prices are going to go up, and vice versa.
+The current rise in housing prices due to the downward COVID-19-induced supply shock is a testament to that phenomenon.